 Festive Sweets

-A series of festive sweets for different winter holidays around the world.
+A spread of sweet treats enjoyed during winter holidays around the world.

-This series of spot illustrations gave me an opportunity to combine my two loves: discovery of culture + food.
-I enjoyed exploring different traditions, symbols, and desserts, as well as artistic styles and techniques.
-It was a delicious learning experience for me, and hopefully for you too.
-Happy holidays!
+This series of spot illustrations gave me an opportunity to combine two of my passions: food + discovery of cultures.
+I enjoyed learning about different traditions, symbols, and desserts.
+I explored new artistic styles and techniques for each spot.
+It was a delicious learning experience for me, and hopefully for you too!

 "Festive Sweets"